Cray-HPE/docs-csm/upgrade/upgrade_ncn_nodes.md

 - `kdump` (kernel dump) may hang and fail on NCNs in CSM 1.2 (HPE Cray EX System Software 22.07 release).

-## Plan and coordinate network upgrade

-Prior to CSM 1.2, the single Customer Access Network (CAN) carried both the administrative network traffic and the user network traffic.
-CSM 1.2 introduces bifurcated CAN (BICAN), which is designed to separate administrative network traffic and user network traffic.

-[Plan and coordinate network upgrade](plan_and_coordinate_network_upgrade.md) shows the steps that need to be taken in order to prepare for this network upgrade.
-Follow these steps in order to plan and coordinate the network upgrade with your users, as well as to ensure undisrupted access to UANs during the upgrade.

 ## Upgrade stages

 - [Stage 0 - Prerequisites](Stage_0_Prerequisites.md)